CodeMetalAI/iot-examples/README.md

 ```

 Similar to the output of transpiling single Python program, the output of batch transpilation will be a bunch of directories under `/tmp/heltec_wifi_lora`.
 You can follow steps mentioned above to compile them individually.

+# Disclaimer

+THIS REPOSITORY CONTAINS DEMONSTRATIVE MICROPYTHON, CIRCUITPYTHON, AND ARDUINO C PROGRAMS DEVELOPED OR COLLECTED FOR THE PURPOSE OF HACKATHONS.
+THEY DO NOT REPRESENT CODE METAL PLATFORMS OR PRODUCTS.